 The 'mushroom' or 'scoby' (symbiotic culture of binary yeasts) is a jelly-like membrane that floats in a nutrient solution of tea and sugar exposed to oxygen.
 At the right temperature, it constantly grows.
 When you make a brew, it first spreads over the surface of the tea and then it thickens.
 It reproduces by a process of cylindrical binary fission, unlike other yeasts that reproduce with spores.
 The membrane is a symbiosis of yeast cells and different bacteria.
 The principle yeast is the tropical schizo saccharomycoses pombe.
 Others varyingly include saccharomyces ludwigii, torula and apiculatis types, pichia fermentans and mycoderma.
 The principle bacteria include bacterium xylinum, bacterium gluconicum, acetobacter ketogenum, acetobacteria xylinium, brown xylinioides and acetobacteria pasteurianum.
 There is some dispute as to what the mushroom is.
 Some microbiologists have argued that it is not a fungus, but a lichen.
 Others disagree, saying lichen is a symbiosis of algae and fungus and requires light to build chlorophyll by photosynthesis, a typical feature of algae.
 However, it flourishes in the dark because it contains no algae components.

 The culture transforms the tea into enzymes, vitamins and organic acids.
-The fermented mixture contains 0.5-1% alcohol, acetic acid, gluconic acid, glycuronic acid, L-lactic acid, carbonic acid, caprylic acid, citric acid, oxalic acid, usnic acid, vitamins B1, B2, B3, B6 and B12 and C, folic acid, amino acids, and other substances with antibiotic, antiseptic and detoxifying characteristics.
+The fermented mixture contains 0.5-1% alcohol, acetic acid, butyric acid, gluconic acid, glycuronic acid, L-lactic acid, carbonic acid, caprylic acid, citric acid, oxalic acid, usnic acid, vitamins B1, B2, B3, B6 and B12 and C, folate, amino acids, and other substances with antibiotic, antiseptic and detoxifying characteristics.

 Benefits of Drinking Kombucha